rolohaun/SimpleCore/SimpleCore Legacy/README.md

-# SimpleCore
+# SimpleCore Legacy
-Welcome to the DIY 3D Printer called SimpleCore!

-SimpleCore 200
+This is the old version of SimpleCore called legacy

 ![](Build_Photos/image_readme/Preview.jpg)

-PLEASE NOTE THIS PRINTER IS A WORK IN PROGRESS! ( I am getting ready to release MK1 which will be the offical completed release )
+PLEASE NOTE THIS A OLD VERSION! ( I am getting ready to release MK1 which will be the offical completed release )

 The goal of this printer is to make a very simple DIY corexy 3D printer than can be built by anyone for the cheapest possible.